jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 > • Provide brief information of the algorithms used
 > • Provide links for demos, blog posts

+## Table of contents

+> :memo: Provide a table of contents to help readers navigate a lengthy README document.

 ## Requirements

 > :memo: Provide details of the software required